wangallen03/wangallen03.github.io/_posts/2020-4-14-markdown_guide.md

       * and another bullet!
        3. oh no, this is part of the same list :(
 ~~~
-note: you have to indent each new sublist by at least 2 spaces for it to show up
+note: you have to indent each new sublist by at least 2 spaces for it to show up as a sublist
 * a bullet
   1. a number!
       * and another bullet!
        3. oh no, this is part of the same list :(

 ##### links and images